 Carter, Anthony, Somewhere Between, Vancouver, Agency Press, 1966.

 Nonfiction: Coast Salish.

 An artistic blending of colour photographs and commentary focuses on the life and history of the Tsla-a-wat, Squamish, Bilgula, Kynoc and Kitistu people of the B. C. coast area.

 The book included legends such as the Squamish story of the great flood and historical events such as the dramatic story of Queen Wi-Nish-Shi-Bawn.
 Comments on contemporary life are included.
 Anthony Carter's full page coloured photographs are excellent.
 His collection includes coastal scenes, the fishing industry, portraits and works of art.
 The text and photographs are printed on large glossy white pages.
 The different sizes of type compliment the pictures.

 Highly recommended for readers 10 years and up.
+THE PART OF THE PARTY TOTAL AND THE REPORT OF THE PARTY O

 Harris, Christie, Raven's Cry, Toronto, McClelland and Stewart, 1966.
 Non-fiction: Haida; history and biography, 193 pp.; illus. by Bill Ried, maps, geneological chart of Haida Eagle Chiefs.
+Mary Table an ser .
+This was a state of Alice Islands a series of

+4 .
+P . .
 Christie Harris's words and Bill Reid's illustrations compliments one another to produce one of the finest books available on the Westcoast Indian.
 The book is a fictional history of the first contacts between the Haida's and the Europeans.
 Young readers may easily identify with many characters in the book.
-By concentrating on the Haida Eagle Chiefs of the Stastas Shongalth Lineage they have told the history of the Haida from the first contact with the white man to the present day; from the great Chief Edinsa down through the years to Bill Reid himself.
-Together they are able to introduce to the contemporary reader a people of immense dignity and pride who have faced destruction at the hands of the strangers they welcomed, and who have left us their only heritage: art, that is 'so refined and highly evolved that...' critics"...can't believe it emerged from an Indian culture..."
+By concentrating on the Haida Eagle Chiefs of the Stastas Shongalth Lineage they have told the history of the Ilaida from the first contact with the white man to the present day: from the great Chief Edinsa down through the years to Bill Reid himself.
+Together they are able to introduce to the contemporary reader a people of immense dignity and pride who have faced destruction at the hands of the strangers they welcomed, and who have left us their only heritage: art, that is 'so refined and highly evolved that..." critics"...can't believe it emerged from an Indian culture..."

 Bill Reid is a descendent of the last great Haida chief and an international recognized artist in his own right.
 Mrs. Harris, a well known Canadian author, received a Canada Council grant to do the research for this book.
-Wilson Duff, the Curator of Anthropology and the Provincial Museum of Victoria says of the book: "The historical details are as accurate as they could possibly be.
+Wilson Duff, the Curator of Anthropology and the Provincial Museum of Victoria says of the book: The historical details are as accurate as they could possibly be.
 The same applies to anthropological details of costume, etc. and the motivations of the characters..."